Research Goals

 Research Projects

-The primary research area of the AERI is in the Beartooth Wilderness of southwestern Montana.
+The primary research area of AERI is in the Beartooth Wilderness of southwestern Montana.
 We currently have four ongoing annual projects investigating the high-elevation ecosystems of the GYE focused on the Beartooth Range, the Bridger Range, the Tobacco Root Range, and the Gallatin Range of southwest Montana.

-Currently, the AERI is diving into our newly discovered Clovis localities.
+Currently, AERI is diving into our newly discovered Clovis localities.
 These sites offer a unique cultural proxy for testing our current understanding of glacial retreat and regrowth during the Late Pleistocene.
 To assess the association of these 12,000 – 13,000-year-old sites and the rate of retreat of the Pinedale Glacier, the AERI is conducting a thorough paleoecological reconstruction of the sites' immediate glacial cirques.
 This will be accomplished via lake sediment coring, soil DNA extraction, isotopic analysis, terminal glacial moraine boulder rind cosmogenic BE10 dating, OSL dating, radiocarbon dating, obsidian hydration, drone-assisted LIDAR mapping, and GPR subsurface mapping.

 The AERI is also looking to the future, creating research and student learning opportunities beyond the alpine ecosystems of the GYE.
 We are preparing for multiple upcoming research venues in other Montana plains and Rocky Mountain ecosystems.
 In 2023, the AERI began researching in the Bridger Range of southwest Montana, with plans to begin geophysical, ground penetrating radar, and taphonomic studies on the range of potential study areas in the coming seasons.